Travelling with Dogs and Cats from the UK

 Pet Travel scheme law valid from January of 2012 onwards

-If you are travelling with your dog or cat from the UK to Europe all you need to have is the dog and cat micro-chipped have a valid rabies shot and the pet’s passport.
+If you are travelling with your dog or cat from the UK to Europe all you need to have is the dog and cat micro-chipped have a valid rabies vaccination and the pet’s passport.

-The implantation date of the pet’s microchip has to be on the same date or before the date of the rabies shot.
+The implantation date of the pet’s microchip has to be on the same date or before the date of the rabies vaccination.
 If the Chip’s date is after the date of the rabies shot, by law it is invalid and have to be repeated in the right order.

 If this is the first rabies vaccination for your pet, 21 days have to pass before you can cross the border.
 If your pet had a rabies shot before, but it expired, you have to have the vaccination done again and wait 21 days to be valid again.